SnackFerret/Anthro-Stage/README.md

 <a href="https://www.fruitytails.com">https://www.fruitytails.com</a>

-If you would like to add your own usage of Anthro Stage or discover other creators who've utalised Anthro Stage in their filmmaking and associated projects please view the wiki link.
+If you would like to add your own usage of Anthro Stage or discover other creators who've utilized Anthro Stage in their filmmaking and associated projects please view the wiki link.
 <a href="https://github.com/SnackFerret/Anthro-Stage/wiki/Usage-in-Filmmaking">https://github.com/SnackFerret/Anthro-Stage/wiki/Usage-in-Filmmaking</a>

 # Branch Projects